Cubernator/MeshReduction/README.txt

 5. Press "Ctrl+R" or click "Run"

+If the build was successful, the built executable can be found in "<build-dir>\<config>\build\".

-Note that if you build this project using Qt Creator, it should be able to run the executable out of the box (but only if it is launched using Qt Creator's GUI).
+Note that if you build this project using any of the above methods, you might not be able to run the executable out of the box.
-If you want to use the built executable on it's own, you have to copy all necessary DLLs to the output directory first.
+In order to successfully run the executable, all necessary DLLs need to be copied to the output directory first.
 These are:

 - Qt5Core.dll